Ivo-Balbaert/The_Way_to_Mojo/book/10_Standard_library_Examples.md

 To check the alignment of any type, use the alignof function.
 In the struct Foo (line 1) it returns 4 bytes.
 This means each instance of Foo will start at a memory address that is a multiple of 4 bytes.
 There will also be 3 bytes of padding to accommodate the UInt8.
 bitwidthof in line 2 uses bits instead of bytes to show the width of the type in bits.
 Type Foo will take 24 bits of padding, as each object can only be placed at multiples of 64 in memory.

-simdwidthof is used to show how many of the type can fit into the targets SIMD register, e.g. to see how many uint64's can be processed with a single instruction.
-For our system, the SIMD register can process 4 UInt64 values at once (see line 3). simd_bit_width is the total amount of bits that can be processed at the same time on the host systems SIMD register, line 4 shows 256. simd_byte_width is the total amount of bytes that can be processed at the same time on the host systems SIMD register, , line 5 shows 32.
 The total size in bytes of an AnyType is given by the `sizeof` function. (line 6).

 The same module also contains the values os_is_linux, os_is_macos, os_is_windows, which can be used to conditionally compile code based on the operating system (see line 7).